buildpacks/rfcs/text/0000-process-type-arguments.md

 ## Philosophy
 The goal is to make the runtime usage of a CNB container as similar as possible to the runtime usage on a non-CNB container, without removing functionality or violating assumptions that have been firmly established in the buildpack community (e.g. defaulting to `web`).

-Because the `launcher` must occupy the container `entrypoint` we will instead use `CNB_PROCESS_TYPE` as a CNB-specific analog to the `entrypoint`.
+Because the `launcher` must occupy the container `entrypoint`, we will instead use `CNB_PROCESS_TYPE` as a CNB-specific analog to the `entrypoint`.
 Users can already set `CNB_PROCESS_TYPE` to toggle between processes.
 Setting `CNB_PROCESS_TYPE=override` will be analogous to clearing the `entrypoint`.

 ## Behavior
 ### Selecting a process type at runtime
 Users will no longer be able to pass a process-type to the launcher as a positional argument.
 Instead, they must set `CNB_PROCESS_TYPE` in the running container to select a process type.
 If `CNB_PROCESS_TYPE` is unset, it will continue to default to `web`.

 The `CNB_PROCESS_TYPE` functionality has existed for a long time and is the only specified way to select a process-type.
-We will simply remove the secondary, unspecified way to select a process-type by passing a single argument containing a process-type to the launcher (i.e. `docker run <image> my-process-type` won't work anymore).
+We will remove the secondary, unspecified way to select a process-type by passing a single argument containing a process-type to the launcher (i.e. `docker run <image> my-process-type` won't work anymore).

 ### Specifying a custom process at runtime
 If users wish to provide a custom command instead of using one of the buildpack provided process types, they must set `CNB_PROCESS_TYPE=override`. `override` is a special keyword indicating that the entire process shall be defined by the user.